 - SDDAP-12653: Application can crash when toggling between OS light and dark themes on macOS 14 (Sonoma). - SDDAP-12290: The Mali DDK can fail to emit the Perfetto data required for the scheduling timeline visualization.
 This can result in entries with unidentified processes and queues.
-It

-Copyright [©] 2023-2024 Arm Limited (or its affiliates).
-All rights reserved.
-Non-Confidential can also result in time ranges which show as idle in the scheduler timeline when the GPU is clearly active in the counter data.
-This is fixed in the Mali DDK r47p0 release.

-• SDDAP-11426: High DPI display scaling has been disabled by default on Linux hosts, due to persistent reliability issues across multiple distributions and graphics drivers.
+It can also result in time ranges which show as idle in the scheduler timeline when the GPU is clearly active in the counter data.
+This is fixed in the Mali DDK r47p0 release. - SDDAP-11426: High DPI display scaling has been disabled by default on Linux hosts, due to persistent reliability issues across multiple distributions and graphics drivers.
 If desired, display scaling support can be re-enabled by setting the environment variable STREAMLINE_ENABLE_HIDPI to 1 and restarting the tool.